 - An adult and girl working together to make plans and set goals.

-- An adult assisting a girl by giving her access to the information and training she needs but letting the girl do the selling and delivering of cookies.
+- An adult assisting a girl by giving her access to the information and training she needs but letting the girl do the selling and delivering of products.

 - An adult guiding a girl in understanding the finances and letting her practice the skills.

-- An adult advising a girl on how to market her cookies but allowing her to make her make her own decisions.
+- An adult advising a girl on how to market her products but allowing her to make her own decisions.

 - An adult helping a girl understand her responsibility to support her local council but ensuring that her participation is voluntary.